eaardal/jest-timing-reporter/README.md

 }
 ```

-(The `"default"` entry is to keep the original reporter while also adding jest-timing-reporter).
+(The `"default"` entry is to keep the original reporter while also adding jest-timing-reporter.
+It's of course optional if you want this or not).

 ## Options